-Study reports predictors of poor hand hygiene in an emergency departmentOctober 3rd, 2011 in Other /
+Study reports predictors of poor hand hygiene in an emergency departmentOctober 3, 2011 in Medicine & Health / Other

 Researchers studying hand hygiene of healthcare workers in the emergency department found certain care situations, including bed location and type of healthcare worker performing care, resulted in poorer hand hygiene practice.
 The study was reported in the November issue of Infection Control and Hospital Epidemiology, the journal of the Society for Healthcare Epidemiology of America.

 "We found that receiving care in a hallway bed was the strongest predictor of your healthcare providers not washing their hands," said Dr. Arjun Venkatesh, an emergency medicine resident at Brigham and Women's hospital in Boston, and author of the study.
 Dr. Venkatesh believes this finding will focus attention on infectious risks that are created by the national trend of emergency department crowding.